kwodzicki/pywbgt/README.md

 All the user needs to know is the units of their data and all conversions for the algorithms are done by the algorithms.
 Values returned from the algorithms are also `pint.Quanity` objects so that the user knows the units for the values.

+### Keyword Arguments:
+There are various keywords associated with three main WBGT algorithms that control different aspects of the algorithms.
+The most relevant for most users will be the `zspeed` keyword, which sets the height at which the wind measurement was taken as a unit aware (i.e., `pint.Quantity`) value.
+This is important because the WBGT algorithms estimate the 2 meter wind speed for use in their WBGT estimates.
+As most weather stations measure wind at 10 meters, this is the default value for the keyword.
+However, if the station makes the measurement at 3 feet, then setting the keyword will ensure that the wind speed is adjusted properly to the 2 meter height.
+For example:

+    from metpy.units import units
+    from pywbgt import wbgt
+    vals = wbgt('liljegren', datetime, lat, lon, ..., zspeed=units.Quantity(3, 'ft'))

+For more information about other keyword arguments, please refer to the function docstrings.

 ### Xarray Support
 Xarray DataArray objects are 'supported' for the main `wbgt` function; however, there is some work that the user will likely have to do.
-First, the DataArray objects MUST be unity aware objects; i.e., `metpy` integration is enabled/working correctly.
+First, the DataArray objects MUST be unit aware objects; i.e., `metpy` integration is enabled/working correctly.
 Next, all dimensions of the data must be stacked as the algorithms currently only support 1-D arrays as input.
 Then, the DataArray (variables) can be passed to the function.
-The output data from the function can then be merged into the stacked Dataset and then unstacked.
+The output data from the function can then be merged into the stacked Dataset and unstacked.

 An example of this process is outlined below:

-An example of how to do this is:

     import xarray as xr
-    import pandas as pd
     from metpy.calc import wind_speed

     stackvar = 'stacked'